Malvern Hills Arts and Community College: Closure

 A grant of £400,000.00 from Malvern Hills District Council, was matched by a further grant of the same amount by Worcester County council.
 Together, the three funding partners are working with the newly created non-profit Malvern Hills Arts & Community College to try reach a deal with Warwickshire College Group to buy the site so that the community in Malvern & beyond can benefit from the college.

+Further use

+Following a ruling in favour of Warwickshire Colleges Group by a High Court judge on 14 June 2023, Malvern Hills District Council was forced to back down on the covenant which insists that the Malvern Hills College campus always be used for an educational purpose, effectively opening the possibility for the site to be sold for housing development.